bahadirbklg/intro/README.md

 # Introduction
-This repository contains a series of presentations and Google Colaboratory notebooks which provide an introduction to machine learning and deep learning tools and techniques.
+This repository contains a series of presentations, Google Colaboratory notebooks, and supporting code which provides an introduction to machine learning and deep learning tools and techniques.
 The material was created for a short-course for medical researchers at İstinye University.
-The intention of the material is to bring these researchers up to speed with basic and advanced techniques, with an emphasis on model creation and validation.
+The intention of this class was to introduce these researchers to basic and advanced techniques, with an emphasis on model creation and validation.

 Course contents include:
 1. Introduction